 Gleaning redirects surplus and “ugly” food products to food security organizations, by working with local farms and food producers to take excess food from the fields or farmers’ markets and delivering that food to local food pantries, soup kitchens, Head Start and WIC programs, and low-income housing communities.
 In 2017, twenty-one organizations receive the gleaned produce in towns and cities all around the Merrymeeting Bay region including: Topsham, Richmond, Bowdoinham, Brunswick, Bath, and others.
 “Part of the mission of Mid Coast Hunger Prevention Program is to provide hungry people with access to healthy food,” says Ethan Minton, Program Director of Mid Coast Hunger Prevention Program.
 “The generous support of local farmers goes a long way toward making this happen.
 Now, with the addition of the fresh produce we’re receiving from the new gleaning program, we can make even more available to our neighbors in need.”
 Our Gleaners are all volunteers who are now harvesting produce five days a week.

 As a pilot project in 2016, we gleaned about 14,000 pounds of produce, the rough equivalent of 11,700 meals.
 In 2017, we surpassed this milestone and gleaned over 22,000 pounds of healthy, market-quality food that was supplied to residents of MidCoast Maine.
-Gleaners visit Six River Farm in Bowdoinham, Goranson Farm in Dresden, Scatter Good Farm in Brunswick, and the Bath Farmers’ Market every week as long as there is produce to glean.
+As of May 2018 we have now exceeded 40,000 pounds!
+Gleaners visit Six River Farm in Bowdoinham and Scatter Good Farm in Brunswick as long as there is produce to glean.
+Gleaning continues through the winter as gleaners visit Goranson Farm in Dresden, the Bath Farmers’ Market and Brunswick Winter Market every week.
 “We've been very happy with the development of the gleaning program and are very appreciative of all the volunteers hard work,” says Nate Drummond, from Six River Farm.
 “It's wonderful to see excess produce from our farm being harvested for those in need.”
 Some of the most commonly gleaned foods have been chard, kale, spinach, bok choy, eggplant, beets, potatoes, tomatoes, and zucchini.
 One time gleaning events such as our apple glean at Rocky Ridge Orchard in Bowdoin are a great way to get involved...check out this video and our Gleaning FAQ!

 in the news